-- Idiot Plot: Done deliberately and lampshaded in the closing narration:Narrator: Well, that's the end of our story.
+- Idiot Plot: Done deliberately and lampshaded in the closing narration:Narrator: Well, that's the story.
 Yes, they are all idiots aren't they?

 - It's All About Me:Mr. Krabs: It'll be the the end of you, it'll be the end of me, and worst of all, it'll be the end of me.

 - It Was a Dark and Stormy Night: Parodied in the very beginning.Narrator: It was a dark and stormy night.
-Nights like this always remind me of the time SpongeBob and Mr. Krabs killed a health inspector.
+It's nights like these that remind me of the time Mr. Krabs and SpongeBob thought they killed a health inspector.
 It was a bright and sunny morning...

 - Lemony Narrator: See Idiot Plot above.